Top Five Testing Terminology Misconceptions

 Verification and Validation

 These words are all commonly used in the wrong context, and I’m certainly guilty of doing it on occasion.
-A defect is deviation from requirements that causes a component or system to fail; the flaw itself and NOT the result.
-A bug is really a slightly narrower definition of a defect, as its specifically a software fault that causes a component or system to fail.
+A defect is a deviation from requirements that causes a component or system to fail; the flaw itself and NOT the result.
+A bug is really a slightly narrower definition of a defect, as it’s specifically a software fault that causes a component or system to fail.
 An error is a human action that causes a fault or mistake, like defects.
 And finally, a failure is the inability of a component or system to perform an expected function as specified in the requirements; the result of a defect.
-I threw in “spatulas” just to see if you’re still paying attention.

 Intake Testing, Sanity Testing, and Smoke Testing

 Intake testing is the process of determining if the component or system is ready for testing.
 Sanity testing is performed when one or a few areas of functionality are tested, often after feature additions and/or fixes are made to the system under test.
 Smoke testing is verifying that critical paths and functionalities of the system are working and ignores the finer details; examples include making sure an application successfully loads or an online banking system doesn’t make basic math errors.
 Of these three terms, “sanity testing” seems to have the most varied interpretations.
-A Google search returns four or five different definitions, even the ISTQB (International Software Testing Qualification Board) claims the word is exactly the same as smoke testing.
-After advising them to go with a more concise name for their organization (I like Overlords of Testing myself), I would further advise that the industry doesn’t think both words are interchangeable.
+A Google search returns four or five different definitions, even the International Software Testing Qualification Board (ISTQB) claims the word is exactly the same as smoke testing.

 Component Testing, Module Testing, and Unit Testing